Diffusion Disambiguation Models for Partial Label Learning: Introduction

 To tackle this issue, a novel \emph{diffusion disambiguation model for PLL} (DDMP) is proposed.
-To alleviate the incorrect disambiguation caused by reliance on instance representation, this paper hopes to disambiguate candidate labels by learning the generation process of ambiguous labels, which naturally provides new insights into solving the PLL problem.
-Inspired by the remarkable performance of diffusion models \cite{ho2020denoising}\cite{plonka2008nonlinear} in various generation tasks, this paper explores their potential to denoise ambiguous labels through the reverse denoising process.
+To alleviate the incorrect disambiguation caused by reliance on instance representation, we disambiguate candidate labels by modeling the generation process of ambiguous labels, which provides a new perspective on solving the PLL problem.
+Inspired by the remarkable performance of diffusion models \cite{ho2020denoising} in various generation tasks, this paper explores their potential to denoise ambiguous labels through the reverse denoising process.
 But to the best of our knowledge, there is no theoretical discussion and research on the diffusion model in PLL learning.
-Recently, \emph{Classiffcation and Regression Diffusion Models} (CARD)\cite{han2022card} have extended diffusion models to address classification and regression problems.
-Inspired by CARD, DDMP addresses ambiguous label learning by treating it as a random process where labels are conditionally generated via diffusion mechanisms, the challenge of ambiguous label learning is approached as a stochastic label diffusion process conditioned on instance features.
+Recently, \emph{Classification and Regression Diffusion Models} (CARD)\cite{han2022card} have extended diffusion models to address classification and regression problems.
+Inspired by CARD, DDMP addresses ambiguous label learning by treating it as a random process where labels are conditionally generated via diffusion mechanisms.
+The challenge of ambiguous label learning is approached as a stochastic label diffusion process conditioned on instance features.
 DDMP consists of a forward process and a reverse process.
-In the forward process, we start to make noisy estimates of the ambiguous labels and then gradually reconstruct them to learn to recover the ground-truth labels as output, which is essentially the same as the reverse denoising step in a diffusion model. \emph{\textbf{This task presents a significant challenge due to the presence of ambiguous labels.
+In the forward process, we start to make noisy estimates of the ambiguous labels and then gradually reconstruct them to learn to recover the ground-truth labels as output, which is essentially the same as the reverse denoising step in a diffusion model.
+The advantage of DDMP is that it introduces a diffusion model to gradually learn diffusion information in the feature space, in order to better simulate the relationships and uncertainty propagation between labels, and achieve gradual disambiguation from candidate sets to real labels.
+This is because the diffusion disambiguation in DDMP avoids the instability of traditional algorithms that rely solely on single predictions.
+Through iterative diffusion, DDMP aggregates global information, thereby mitigating the impact of erroneous candidate labels. \emph{\textbf{This task presents a significant challenge due to the presence of ambiguous labels.
 When training a diffusion model on a dataset with ambiguous labels, the model learns the conditional score associated with noisy labels.}}